CompletelyUnbelievable/ChangeOutage/BetterDiscord101/ImageIssues/README.md

 <ol>
 	<li>Open the file with notepad/notepad++</li>
 	<li>If you see "@import" one or more of these then you know that the bulk of the css is being brought in from elsewhere.
-If there is nothing below the imports then it means it is the fault of the developer or it has since ceased development, get a newer theme from #theme-repo in that case otherwise continue reading.<li>
+If there is nothing below the imports then it means it is the fault of the developer or it has since ceased development, get a newer theme from #theme-repo in that case otherwise continue reading.</li>
 	<li>Use the find/search function to find "https", this will allow you to search for all links in the file.</li>
 	<li>Open each image link in your browser until you find the image you are trying to fix.</li>
 	<li>If the image does not load or the image is deleted, find a new image otherwise get a different theme from #theme-repo.
 If you can't find the image link in the file then get a different theme from #theme-repo.</li>